Equivariant operational Chow rings of T-linear schemes: Further remarks

 \section{Further remarks}

-(1) {\em Description of the image of restriction to the fiber $i^*:{\rm op}A^*_T(X)\to {\rm op}A^*(X)$ by using equivariant multiplicities}.
+(1) {\em Description of the image of restriction to the fiber $i^*:A^*_T(X)\to A^*(X)$ by using equivariant multiplicities}.
 So far, this has been carried out for singular toric varieties \cite{pk:tor}.
 It would be interesting to obtain similar formulas for more general, possibly singular, projective group embeddings.

-(2) {\em Understand the action of $PP^*_T(X)$ on ${\rm op}A^T_*(X)$ for $T$-skeletal spherical varieties}, in light of Brion's description of the intersection pairing between curves and divisors on spherical varieties \cite{bri:cd}.
+(2) {\em Understand the action of $PP^*_T(X)$ on $A^T_*(X)$ for $T$-skeletal spherical varieties}, in light of Brion's description of the intersection pairing between curves and divisors on spherical varieties \cite{bri:cd}.
 This should also provide a geometric interpretation of the coefficients arising from the cap and cup product formulas (Corollaries \ref{action.op.chow.on.homology.cor} and \ref{op.cup.prod}).
-This will be pursued in a subsequent paper.
+This will be pursued elsewhere.